-The hope of the music industry was to create a technology that would take audio that was almost perfect, and make it perfect.
-This would happen with the H910 Harmonizer.
-The world’s first commercially available digital effects processor, it drastically expanded what could be achieved with music editing.
+The music industry hoped to create a technology that would take audio that was almost perfect and make it perfect.
+This would happen with the H910 Harmonizer, the world’s first commercially available digital effects processor, which drastically expanded what could be achieved with music editing.

 Modern pitch correction software

 Although various samplers like the Fairlight CMI permitted pitch shifting, pitch correction as we know it today would only really start to emerge in the 90s.
 At this time, mathematician Dr. Andy Hildebrand took sonic techniques he’d originally developed to help Exxon find oil fields and created the now-legendary software brand Auto-Tune.
 Released to the public in 1997, the software could be purchased as a standalone product or convenient plug-in for the Pro Tools DAW.

 Impact on the industry

 Auto-Tune spread like wildfire in the late 90s electronic dance music scene.
 Within a year, it was already being exploited for its creative potential by artists like Cher (“Believe”) and Eiffel 65 (“Blue”), both early examples of what would later be known as the T-Pain Effect.